gauge-sh/tach/README.md

     depends_on: [".*"] # Allow imports from anywhere
     depends_on: ["shared.*"] # Allow imports from any module with a tag starting with "shared"
 ```

-There are also additional options for `modguard init`:
-`--depth=[N]` will recurse and create submodules, up to the depth that you specify.
-Each submodule will have a unique `tag` based on its path.

 ### Details
 Modguard works by analyzing the abstract syntax tree (AST) of your codebase.
 It has no runtime impact, and all operations are performed statically.